Deterministic Switching of Perpendicular Ferromagnets by Higher harmonics of Spin-orbit Torque in Noncentrosymmetric Weyl Semimetals: Critical Field LLG Simulation

 \section{Critical Field LLG Simulation}

-To demonstrate that the higher-order torque consistently drives magnetization to the same off-equator fixed point, and to confirm that this outcome is not merely coincidental, we conducted additional Landau-Lifshitz-Gilbert (LLG) simulations starting from multiple randomly chosen initial conditions near the easy-axis poles.
-As shown in Table~\ref{tab:simulation_data_big}, all tested initial magnetization directions consistently evolve to the same stable fixed point when higher-order torque contributions are sufficiently large (ratio = 0.4) shown in table ~\ref{tab:simulation_data_big}.
-In contrast, with smaller higher-order torque contributions (ratio = 0.1) shown in table ~\ref{tab:simulation_data_small}, the magnetization is driven only to the equator, reflecting nondeterministic outcomes.
-These results confirm that the deterministic switching enabled by higher-order torques is robust and occurs systematically, provided the initial magnetization is away from the equatorial symmetry point.
+To demonstrate that the higher-harmonic torque consistently drives magnetization to the same off-equator fixed point, and to confirm that this outcome is not merely coincidental, we conducted additional Landau-Lifshitz-Gilbert (LLG) simulations starting from multiple randomly chosen initial conditions near the easy-axis poles.
+As shown in Table~\ref{tab:simulation_data_big}, all tested initial magnetization directions consistently evolve to the same stable fixed point when higher-harmonic torque contributions are sufficiently large (ratio = 0.4) shown in table ~\ref{tab:simulation_data_big}.
+In contrast, with smaller higher-harmonic torque contributions (ratio = 0.1) shown in table ~\ref{tab:simulation_data_small}, the magnetization is driven only to the equator, reflecting nondeterministic outcomes.
+These results confirm that the deterministic switching enabled by higher-harmonic torques is robust and occurs systematically, provided the initial magnetization is away from the equatorial symmetry point.